Udaykir02/GDP_Group-3/setup.md

 > npx react-native@latest init storegrab
 - Using a specific version or template
 > npx react-native@X.XX.X init storegrab --version X.XX.X
-- Preparing the android device
+- **Preparing the Android Device**
----- Using a physical device
+  - **Using a Physical Device**
-------- Enable Debugging over USB
+    - Enable Debugging over USB
-------- Plug in your device via USB
+    - Plug in your device via USB
-------- check that your device is properly connecting to ADB, the Android Debug Bridge, by running adb devices
+    - Check that your device is properly connecting to ADB, the Android Debug Bridge, by running `adb devices`
       > $ adb devices
-------- Run your app
+    - Run your app
       > npm run android
-------- Connecting to the development server
+    - Connecting to the development server
------------There are several ways of accomplishing this, depending on whether you have access to a USB cable or a Wi-Fi network.
+      - There are several ways of accomplishing this, depending on whether you have access to a USB cable or a Wi-Fi network.
------------ Using adb reverse
+      - **Using adb reverse**
---------------we can use this method if your device is running Android 5.0 (Lollipop) or newer, it has USB debugging enabled, and it is connected via USB to your development machine.
+        - We can use this method if your device is running Android 5.0 (Lollipop) or newer, it has USB debugging enabled, and it is connected via USB to your development machine.
           > $ adb -s <device name> reverse tcp:8081 tcp:8081
--------------- for finding device name
+        - For finding device name
           > $ adb devices
------------ Connect via Wi-Fi
+      - **Connect via Wi-Fi**
--------------- we can also connect to the development server over Wi-Fi.
-You'll first need to install the app on device using a USB cable, but once that has been done we can debug wirelessly by following these instructions.
-You'll need development machine's current IP address before proceeding.
+        - We can also connect to the development server over Wi-Fi.
+You'll first need to install the app on the device using a USB cable, but once that has been done, we can debug wirelessly by following these instructions.
+You'll need the development machine's current IP address before proceeding.

---------------Open the command prompt and type ipconfig to find machine's IP address.
+        - Open the command prompt and type `ipconfig` to find the machine's IP address.

------------------Make sure laptop and phone are on the same Wi-Fi network.
+        - Make sure the laptop and phone are on the same Wi-Fi network.
------------------Open React Native app on device.
+        - Open the React Native app on the device.
------------------we'll see a red screen with an error.
+        - We'll see a red screen with an error.
 This is OK.
 The following steps will fix that.
------------------Open the in-app Dev Menu.
+        - Open the in-app Dev Menu.
------------------Go to Dev Settings → Debug server host & port for device.
+        - Go to Dev Settings → Debug server host & port for the device.
------------------Type in machine's IP address and the port of the local dev server (e.g. 10.0.1.1:8081).
+        - Type in the machine's IP address and the port of the local dev server (e.g., 10.0.1.1:8081).
------------------Go back to the Dev Menu and select Reload JS.
+        - Go back to the Dev Menu and select Reload JS.
------------------we can now enable Live reloading from the Dev Menu. our app will reload whenever your JavaScript code has changed.
+        - We can now enable Live reloading from the Dev Menu.
+Your app will reload whenever your JavaScript code has changed.

----- Using a virtual device
+  - **Using a Virtual Device**

 ## Developing OS in macOS